walczakp/xbox360-flasher/README.md

 Included a modified version of XFlash script to use serial communication.

 Modify your pinout in XSPI.h if needed.
+I used 100 ohm resistors on SCK, SS and MOSI.

 **Highly experimental, YMMV.
 Use only if you know what you're doing!**